joe-spall/ECE4271_Proj4/code/README.txt

 	pip3 install -r requirements.txt

-	Or use pip3 to install numpy, librosa, sklearn independently.
+	Or use pip3 to install numpy, librosa, scikit-learn independently.

 Use